Generic Name: sevelamer hydrochloride

 Renagel Dosage and Administration

 Patients Not Taking a Phosphate Binder.
-The recommended starting dose of Renagel is 800 to 1600 mg, which can be administered as one or two 800 mg Renagel® Tablets, or two to four 400 mg Renagel® Tablets, with meals based on serum phosphorus level.
+The recommended starting dose of Renagel is 800 to 1600 mg, which can be administered as one or two 800 mg Renagel® Tablets with meals based on serum phosphorus level.
 Table 1 provides recommended starting doses of Renagel for patients not taking a phosphate binder.

 Patients Switching from Calcium Acetate.
 In a study in 84 CKD patients on hemodialysis, a similar reduction in serum phosphorus was seen with equivalent doses (approximately mg for mg) of Renagel and calcium acetate.
 Table 2 gives recommended starting doses of Renagel based on a patient's current calcium acetate dose.